Chicken Stock going into the Freezer! Once you have had homemade stock, you will NEVER buy the canned or carton stuff again!!

 **Don’t discard the fat.
 It will rise to the top and actually help this stock keep well in fridge.

-**Free in glass jars or refrigerate for a few weeks
+**Freeze in glass jars or refrigerate for a few weeks.

-Place all ingredients in Crock Pot.
+Crock Pot Directions: Place all ingredients in Crock Pot.
 Cook on low for 8-10 hours (or longer).
-Strain and freeze stock for future use.
+Strain use bones in Bone Broth below.

 Check out health benefits of Bone Broth Here==>http://bit.ly/11wo01I